ronauli-nova/Airbnb-Market-Analysis/README.md

 <kbd><img width="477" alt="image" src="https://github.com/user-attachments/assets/9f28ed82-eff1-493b-b138-8f38f4f2985c"></kbd>
 </p>

 Churn rate is percentage of total customers before the period, but did not make any order during the period.
-Churn rate of Parch and Posay during the period Jan 2016 to Jan 2017 is 19.31%
+Churn rate of Parch and Posey during the period Jan 2016 to Jan 2017 is 19.31%

 **Customer Segmentation :** <br>
 1. Based on spending